-In 1972, a group called Hesperus, which contained neighborhood friends Eugene “Gene” Flood, Peter Waddie, Joseph “Jay” Waddie, Robert “Fitzy” Fitzgerald and Kenneth “Kenny” Goode, who were popular in their own right, entered into negotiations to join forces.
-The Electric Soul Band evolved into a super group, becoming the most popular group in the New England area, which now featured two drummers, two lead guitarists, a rhythm guitarist, two bassists, and a keyboardist, conquered the music scene for several years.
+In 1972, a group called Hesperus, which contained neighborhood friends Eugene “Gene” Flood, the late Peter Waddie, Joseph “Jay” Waddie, Robert “Fitzy” Fitzgerald and Kenneth “Kenny” Goode, and were popular in their own right, entered into negotiations to join forces.
+Electric Soul evolved into a super group, becoming the most popular band in the New England area, which now featured two drummers, two lead guitarists, a rhythm guitarist, two bassists, and a keyboardist, conquered the music scene for several years.

 By 1974 the band reconfigured to drums, bass, guitar, keyboards, two saxophones and a trumpet.
-They performed in many locations including the Cambridge Public School teen centers; National Guard functions; Harvard and MIT boat house functions; commencements and dances; several Sheraton Hotels; Chateau Deville (Randolph and Saugus locations); VFW’s in Cambridge and Boston; John Hancock Hall (Dorothy Quincy Suite) functions; Commonwealth of Massachusetts Men and Women Detention Centers and the Masonic Temples all across Massachusetts, just to name a few.
-The Electric Soul Band also won a statewide talent show, to the thrill of their loyal fans.
+They performed in many locations including the Cambridge Public School teen centers, National Guard functions, Harvard and MIT boat house functions, Harvard and MIT commencements and dances, several Sheraton Hotels, Chateau Deville (Randolph and Saugus locations), VFW’s in Cambridge and Boston, John Hancock Hall (Dorothy Quincy Suite) functions, Commonwealth of Massachusetts Men and Women Detention Centers and the Masonic Temples all across Massachusetts, just to name a few.
+Electric Soul also won a statewide talent show, to the thrill of their loyal fans.
 As the decade drew to a close, some members who were college students relocated, while others ventured into different projects.

 In the 1980’s, the band expanded their musical journey to include smooth jazz, as well as implementing gospel to their repertoire in the early 1990’s.
 As time went on, things slowed down in the mid to late 90’s as the band members took time off to marry and raise their families.